OJBright/Prediction-of-INR-in-HIV-Adults/README.md

 Adults in Sub-Saharan Africa

 ## Overview
-This repository contains the code, analysis, and results for a machine learning study predicting immunological non-response (INR) to antiretroviral therapy (ART) among HIV-positive adults in Nigeria.
-The study introduces an exhaustion-informed feature engineering framework — constructing clinical surrogates of T-cell exhaustion from routine health records — and evaluates four supervised classification algorithms with full SHAP explainability analysis.
+This is a machine learning study predicting immunological non-response (INR) to antiretroviral therapy (ART) among HIV-positive adults in Nigeria.
+The study introduces an exhaustion-informed feature engineering framework i.e., constructing clinical surrogates of T-cell exhaustion from routine health records,  and evaluates four supervised classification algorithms with full SHAP explainability analysis.